WICD

 Other Considerations

-• You will work with our Planners to complete several preliminary tools and worksheets in line with our conservation planning process
+• You will work with our Planners to complete our conservation planning process

-• Work cannot begin prior to contract signing and Cultural Resource Compliance process completion (typically two months after contract signing)
+• Work cannot begin prior to contract signing and Cultural Resource Compliance (typically two months after contract signing)

-• Your total financial assistance from all sources (i.e. grants, federal) shall not exceed 100% of the total project eligible expenses
+• Your total financial assistance from all sources (i.e. grants, federal) shall not exceed 100% of the total project costs

-• Reimbursement payments are made upon submission of receipts and final inspection of the practice completion.
-Partial payments may be possible for projects including multiple practices once an individual practice is completed, if the rest will be complete within 6 months.
+• Reimbursement payments are made after final inspection of the practice completion.
+Partial payments may be possible for once an individual practice is completed, if the rest will be complete within 6 months.

-• Projects on public land are eligible for 50% reimbursement and need prior approval by WSCC
+• Projects on public land are eligible for 50% reimbursement with approval by WSCC

 Picture